BROKEN CHILDREN HAVING TO DEPEND ON BROKEN SYSTEMS

 the poverty line

 Up to 60 boys and girls, between the ages of 2-18, live in three units.
-They attend local schools and receive counselling, remedial teaching, therapy and other activities designed to encourage them to develop skills, talents and confidence.
+They attend local schools and receive counseling, remedial teaching, therapy and other activities designed to encourage them to develop skills, talents and confidence.

 This is a home for 14 children suffering from chronic life threatening illnesses (mainly HIV) and disabilities.
 We focus on their emotional, spiritual and medical care.
 Wherever possible, families are encouraged to be involved.